yevheniimoroziuk/openregistry.lots.bargain/docs/source/standard/auction.rst

   Parameter that works only with mode = "test" and speeds up auction start date.

   Possible value is quick.

-:sandboxParameters:
-  string, optional

-  Parameter that accelerates lot periods.
-Set quick, accelerator=1440 as text value for `sandboxParameters` for the time frames to be reduced in 1440 times.

-:auctionPeriod:
-  :ref:`period`, required

-  Period when the first auction is conducted.
-Here only `startDate` has be provided.

-:tenderingDuration:
-  :ref:`Duration`, required

-  Duration of tenderPeriod for 2nd and 3rd procedures within the privatization cycle.

 :documents:
   Array of :ref:`documents` objects, optional